Fred-Vaniss/page-perso-angular/src/assets/portfolio/dnd/article.en.md

 ### Dungeon & Dragons character sheet
 #### Personal project

-* March 2020
+* **Date**: March 2020
-* Used technologies: React, SASS
+* **Technologies**: React, SASS
-* Interrupted project

 {{gallery:0}}

-I participated with a group of friends in a Dungeons & Dragons tabletop role-playing game.
-In this game, each person has its own character sheet in paper where all the information about their characters is indicated.

-So I came up with the idea of making this character sheet in web format.
-Not only will it be in digital format, but it will also do the calculations automatically with the different associated statistics.
+I developed a digital version of the Dungeons & Dragons character sheet to make it easier to use during sessions.

+This web application not only centralizes all character information but also performs automatic calculations for the different statistics.

-To simplify the sharing of our character sheets, all changes made are saved in the URL as parameters.
+To simplify sharing between players, all changes are stored in the URL as parameters, making it easy to exchange sheets without a database.